 Your local Ministry Special Education office(external link) can give you more information.

 Some learning supports are not available to home educators.
 This is because they are services which are designed to support teachers in a school setting.
 They include:

 - the School High Health Needs Fund

 - direct teaching services related to children who are blind or low vision and deaf or hearing impaired

 - additional teacher and teacher’s aide time as part of the Ongoing Resourcing Scheme (ORS).

 If your child has been verified through the Ongoing Resourcing Scheme, and has a current certificate of exemption at age 16, this exemption can continue until the end of the year in which he or she reaches the age of 21.

-To qualify for the supervision allowance and to continue receiving specialist services for their child, beyond compulsory school age, parents need to contact their local Ministry of Education office.
+To qualify for the supervision allowance and to continue receiving specialist services for their child, beyond compulsory school age, parents need to contact their local Ministry of Education office(external link).

-About Dyslexia - information for teachers and parents about students who show signs of dyslexia.
+Dyslexia and Learning(external link) - information for teachers and parents about students who show signs of dyslexia.